academic-moodle-cooperation/moodle-local_assignsubmission_download/README.md

 "Export"-Feature:

-* In the "Export settings" choose your export format settings (pdf, xls, csv).
+* In the "Export settings" choose your export format settings (pdf, xlsx, csv).
 * In the "Data settings" choose the filters.
 * On the "Data preview" block filter for initials of (surname|first name).
 * Press the "Download file" button to get the report.